kmcd/codecast/01_command_line/script.md

   As you learned in the previous chapter, grep searches the contents of files for lines that contain a certain pattern.
 The syntax is: grep "pattern" file(s)
   Most of the earlier discussion, however, focused on how grep can help you search through files to find lines that match a specified pattern.
 In fact, grep is a tremendously useful command for pipes, too, because it can help you easily weed out the few lines you care about from hundreds or thousands of lines of information.
-  As an example, let’s use the mdfind command to identify files on the system that reference the word “ipod” (mdfind, a part of Spotlight, is discussed in Chapter 5).
+  As an example, let’s use the mdfind command to identify files on the system that reference the word "ipod" (mdfind, a part of Spotlight, is discussed in Chapter 5).
 The default command reveals that there are 1,030 matches, by using wc:
   $ mdfind ipod | wc -l 1030
   It turns out that many of these are actually related to the scripting Automator utility and other library files.
 They’re easily identified by their Library directory location, however, so grep, with its useful -v option (which returns everything but lines that match this pattern) helps us identify how many files aren’t in the Library subdirectory:
   $ mdfind ipod | grep -v "Library" | wc -l 150